ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 This scenario makes sure no person is registered.
 It then tries to retrieve a person and validates that an error has occured with the correct error message.

-If you execute this scenario with the current implementation of our step definitions the scenario will fail on the `When` step because we're not handling the exception.
-As the code below shows, you can fix this by adding a `try catch` block in the `When` step that stores the raised exception in a field called `_actualException` and check the exception message in the `Then` step.
+If you execute this scenario with the current implementation of our steps the scenario will fail on the `When` step because we're not handling the exception.
+As the code below shows, you can fix this by adding a `try catch` block in the `When` step that stores the raised exception in an instance field called `_actualException` and check the exception message in the `Then` step.

 ```csharp
 private Exception _actualException;